 - Transcreation is typically used for marketing materials.
 Perhaps the English version’s imagery or humor would be ineffective in a foreign culture, so they transcreate.

-- Machine translation is translation done by a computer system such as Google Translate.
+- Machine translation is automatic translation done by a computer system such as Google Translate.

 - Sometimes companies have text that would be useful to the foreign customer, such as support documentation.
-However, because of the sheer volume of the content, translating with human translators would be cost prohibitive.
-That’s when they may use machine translation.
+However, because of the sheer volume of the content, manual translation with human translators would be cost prohibitive.
+That’s when they may use machine translation like Google Translate.
 It’s not an ideal solution because the language is awkward and inaccurate at times, but at least it’s better than having no foreign language resources at all.
+However, beware of miscommunicating with Google Translate; if your translated website says something you didn’t mean for it to say, it may lead to damage, injury, or financial loss.
+If you are providing translations to your user, it’s always best to provide professional translation.
+Often translation services use a hybrid approach in which the text is initially translated with something like Google Translate, and then human translators edit and improve the automatic translation.
+This can save some money and time while keeping quality high, but it’s not going to be free!

-Besides the major issues mentioned above, there are also many other important details about website localization that must be considered before even starting to develop the English language site.
+In the sections above are many of the major issues that must be dealt with when considering how to make a website multilingual.
+But those are not the only issues.
+Below are many other important details about website localization that must be considered before even starting to develop the English language site.

 In some some languages, such as Japanese, the family name comes first and then the given name.
 The order of their “first” and “last” names are switched.
 If your website has forms for your customers to fill out, does it have the capability to render the names in the way a Japanese customer expects?